'Prevent Cancer Before It Starts': New WHO Study Maps Risks | 🔬 LatestLY

 "We are an ageing population," said Curado, "and, therefore, rare cancers are emerging with no standards for diagnosis or treatments, and unknown risk factors."

-But Suzette Delaloge, a specialist in breast cancer and cancer prevention at the French research hospital Gustave Roussy, told DW the study represented "a pivotal contribution to shaping a global, data-informed approach to cancer prevention."
+But Suzette Delaloge, a specialist in breast cancer and cancer prevention at the French research hospital Gustave Roussy and board member of the European Society for Medical Oncology, told DW the study represented "a pivotal contribution to shaping a global, data-informed approach to cancer prevention."

 Delaloge, who was not involved in the study, said that while the study highlighted how cancers were "largely shaped by geographical, social, economic, and cultural determinants, [...] individual-level actions remain essential to mitigating their profound effects."